backand/docs/docs/getting_started/objects.md

 ## Settings

 The Settings tab allows you to modify high-level aspects of the object, such as the object name.
 It also allows you to enable change tracking for this object, and set the column that contains the object's description.
-This is used when setting the object as a relatedTable relation to another object, and will drive the contents of each drop-down and multiselect provided as a result.
+This is used when setting the object as a relatedTable relation to another object, and will drive the contents of each drop-down and multi select provided as a result.

 ## Data